MileHacker Logo

 During Your Stay

-• Summer might see shorter afternoon hours for some shops.
+• Summer might see shorter afternoon hours for a few shops.

 • Winter mountain access may face closures owing to weather conditions.